dendronhq/dendron-site/vault/dendron.topic.vaults.md

 Add a new vault to your workspace.

 When you add a vault, you can choose between adding a local vault or a remote vault.
+You can change this later with the [[Vault Convert|dendron.topic.vaults#vault-convert]] command.

 #### Local Vault